FOOTBALL | Successful offseason adds to anticipation for start of Live Oak's fall camp

 Live Oak coach Brett Beard used to be a proponent of two-a-day practice sessions during fall camp.

-But Beard believes in the strength of his program’s offseason weight program where felt his Eagles made significant gains.
+But Beard believes in the strength of his program’s offseason weight program, where he felt his Eagles made significant gains.

 Moreover, with the advent of Hudl and the ability for players to watch and study practice footage from their respective homes, Beard feels that multiple practices have long become obsolete.